hark130/Renderomatic/README.md

 ## NAME

-	print_PID_libraries.exe - list files loaded into memory by a PID
+	renderomatic.py - Process template files into properly formatted and organized filenames to be parsed by Adobe Photoshop scripts

 ## SYNOPSIS